Veggie pizza with a square cut out on a bamboo tray on top of a white and brown towel on a wooden surface (with logo overlay)

 Preparation

-Spread the pizza crust out on your baking sheet or stone and bake as directed, until the crust is golden brown.
+Spread the pizza crust out on your baking sheet or stone and bake as directed, until the surface of the dough is golden brown.

-Once the crust has mostly cooled, spread the cream cheese mixture onto the dough.
+Once the crust has mostly cooled, spread the cream cheese topping onto the top of the pizza dough.
 Try to get it as even as possible and close to the edges.

 Sprinkle your vegetables on top of the cream cheese.